wjsutton/games_night_viz/README.md

 # Introducing #GamesNightViz

-#GamesNightViz is a monthly Tableau community project focusing on using data from your favourite games to improve your skills with data visualisation, data preparation and visual design, and maybe a winning strategy for your next game night (no guarantees! :wink:)
+#GamesNightViz is a 6-weekly Tableau community project focusing on using data from your favourite games to improve your skills with data visualisation, data preparation and visual design, and maybe a winning strategy for your next game night (no guarantees! :wink:)

 ### The Goal